btjhjeon/ConversationalQA/README.md

 ## Dataset

 We use the "PandaQA" dataset.
-Unfortunately, it is not available due to the Licence issues of the owner. the PandaQA dataset is very similar with the [bAbI dataset](https://research.fb.com/downloads/babi/) of QA tasks.
+Unfortunately, it is not available due to the Licence issues of the owner.
+The PandaQA dataset is similar with the [bAbI dataset](https://research.fb.com/downloads/babi/) of QA tasks in terms of dialog-based question answering dataset.
+But answers in the PandaQA dataset is a sentence, not a word.

 ## Model